AdrianRRojo/video-game-prices/README.md

 - [ ] Allow for users to create a "wish list"
 - [ ] Keep track of users purchases, incase they need to request a refund / maintain reciepts in one location.
 - [ ] Create a friends list / messaging system.
+- [ ] Create a smartphone application for both IOS and Android, (Will not be created until after the site is deployed live)

 ## User Story
 ---
-As a user, I want to view pricing at multiple retailers at once As a user, I want to see "Best time to buy"
+As a user, I want to view pricing at multiple retailers in one location As a user, I want to see the "Best time to buy"
 As a user, I want to use VGP as a chrome extension

 ### Technology used